hellowindowZ/pysh/README.md

 # pysh
-pysh is The Python Shell
+1.pysh is The Python Shell.
+2.This is the command Program.